-This is a training session about asbestos awareness.
-It is designed for employees who may have contact with or work near asbestos-containing material (known as ACM), asbestos-containing building material (known as ACBM), or presumed asbestos-containing material (known as PACM), but who do not disturb it as part of their normal work activities.
+Asbestos is a well-known health hazard and is highly regulated.
+However, this was not always the case.
+There are numerous materials in existing buildings and structures that contain asbestos and having the ability to recognize them is important.
+This training session about asbestos awareness is designed for employees who may contact or work near asbestos-containing material (known as ACM), asbestos-containing building material (known as ACBM), or presumed asbestos-containing material (known as PACM), but do not disturb it as part of their normal work activities.

 Why “Asbestos Awareness—Spanish” Matters: